EU member states allowed to restrict Huawei from 5G networks

 More than €1 billion has been spent on the introduction of 5G in Europe.
 By the end of this year, 5G services are expected to be available in 138 European cities

-European Union member states have the right to restrict Huawei from core part of their telecoms network, according to new guidelines published on Wednesday.
+European Union member states have the right to restrict Huawei and other telecoms equipment providers from core part of their networks, according to new guidelines published on Wednesday.

 The non-binding recommendations allow member states to “assess the risk profile of suppliers (and) apply relevant restrictions” for those deemed to be high risk.

-While going some way to appease the US, which has been urging other countries to restrict Huawei from 5G networks over security concerns, the commission has not backed a pre-emptive ban on the supplier.
+The European Union has been under pressure from the US to bar Huawei fromaccess to 5G networks over security concerns.
+While going some way to appease the US, the European Commission has not backed a pre-emptive ban on the supplier.

-The European Commission on Wednesday endorsed a joint ‘toolbox’ of measures to address risks related to the roll-out of 5G.
+The commission on Wednesday endorsed a joint ‘toolbox’ of measures to address risks related to the roll-out of 5G.
 As part of this, member states have agreed to strengthen security requirements, including assessing suppliers such as Huawei.

 Calling it a “non-biased and fact-based approach,” the Chinese company welcomed the EU’s announcement, which it said “enables Huawei to continue participating in Europe’s 5G roll-out.”

-Huawei is one of the world’s biggest producer of telecoms equipment along with Sweden’s Ericsson and Finland’s Nokia.
+Huawei is one of the world’s biggest providers of 5G equipment along with Sweden’s Ericsson and Finland’s Nokia.
 It is favoured by some countries as its equipment is cheaper than that of its rivals.

 However, the company has been in the spotlight of late after being blacklisted by the US on national security grounds.
 The group has consistently denied allegations that its equipment can be used to spy on other countries and/or companies.